Information on Proof Krugerrand.

 After 1977 all Proofs had fine reeding.

 After 1977 all Proof Krugerrand had fine reeding.
-The left hand picture is a Proof Krugerrand and the right hand side a Billion Krugerrand.
-It is easy to see the difference between 180 Reeds on the Billion Krugerrand and the 220 on the Proof Krugerrand.
+The left hand picture is a Proof Krugerrand and the right hand side a Bullion Krugerrand.
+It is easy to see the difference between 180 Reeds on the Bullion Krugerrand and the 220 on the Proof Krugerrand.
 Counting them is a waste of time.

 After 1995 all Proof Krugerrand came with a Certificate of Authenticity.